Love Is a Fruit of the Spirit: Free Elementary Valentine’s Day Bible Lesson

 Read 1 John 4:19.

 Say: Love is a fruit of the Spirit.
 You know what’s cool about fruit?
 An apple tree doesn’t have to try really hard to grow apples.
-The apples just grow!
-The point of this lesson is not to “try harder to be more loving.”
-The point is that as we grow in our friendship with God, love grows in our lives.
+The apples just grow naturally!
+When we grow in our friendship with God, love naturally grows in our lives too.
 And it happens because we get to know God’s love for us!
 Let’s see what else we can learn from God’s love.

 Explore God’s Love